panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 isHeroEqual(hero1, hero3); // => false
 ```

-`isHeroEqual()` accesses the property `name` of both objects and compare them.
+`isHeroEqual()` accesses the property `name` of both objects and compares their values.

-If the compared objects have a few properties, I prefer to write the comparison functions like `isHeroEqual()` manually.
-They have good performance: only a few property accessors and equality operators are involved in the comparison.
+If the compared objects have a few properties, I prefer to write the comparison functions like `isHeroEqual()`.
+Such functions have good performance: only a few property accessors and equality operators are involved in the comparison.

 Manual comparison requires manual extraction of properties &mdash; for simple objects, that's not a problem.
 But to compare bigger objects (or objects of unknown structure), the manual comparison isn't convenient because it requires a lot of boilerplate code.